 That will open a popover where you can select which Gravity Forms field to map to that PDF field, as you can see in the screenshot below.
 You can also map Gravity Forms entry meta or a custom value with merge tags:

-In addition to mapping basic entry fields, including checkboxes and radio buttons, you can also embed a signature from the Gravity Forms Signature add-on, which is especially helpful if you’re generating contracts, like wills or trusts.
+In addition to mapping basic entry fields, including checkboxes and radio buttons, you can also embed a signature using an electronic signature plugin or the Gravity Forms Signature add-on, which is especially helpful if you’re generating contracts, like wills or trusts.

 4. Configure Advanced Permissions